TamNorth/tea-news/README.md

 - The local instance will be available on your browser at http\://localhost:5173/, by default.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+If nothing is loading, it is possible you are not receiving any data from the back-end.
+If you're using the default url for the back-end, two things might have happened:

+- The back-end is hosted on a free server at Render, and takes a while to spin-up.
+Give it a minute or two and see if things are loading up quicker.
+- If nothing is loading after a minute or two, it might be that the database hosted on Supabase has gone dormant - please send a message to the [author](https://github.com/TamNorth) to wake it up!

 ## About the Author